 I stopped recording around 15 years ago.
-At the time, I was using Orion and Live on Windows XP, with an M-Audio sound card!
+At the time, I was using Synapse Audio Orion and Ableton Live on Windows XP, with an M-Audio sound card.
 Recently, I’d started to entertain the possibility of writing and recording again.
 But what would I use?

 I opted not to reinvent the wheel, and dug out my old backups.
 An hour later, I was running all my old software on Windows 10 with my old sound card.
 I even restored my old samples, VST instruments, VST effects and song files.
 It all worked perfectly, with the added bonus that my computer had seen a couple of major hardware upgrades in the interim.
 All I need now is musical inspiration.

-The last time I recorded on a computer, I ran a couple of long cables to my stereo, which was used throughout the whole writing, mixing, and mastering process.
-I wouldn’t necessarily recommend this course of action, but it worked pretty well for me at the time.
+The last time I recorded on a computer, I ran a couple of long cables to my hi-fi, which was used throughout the whole writing, mixing, and mastering process.
+I wouldn’t necessarily recommend this course of action, but it worked fairly well for me at the time.
 The only minor problem I found was that my final mix was a little muddy and bass-heavy.

 This time around, the stereo is at the other end of the house to the computer — not exactly ideal for monitoring!
-So the credit card came out again, and Andertons supplied me with a couple of Adam Audio nearfield monitors — hilariously sold as single speakers.
+So the credit card came out again, and Andertons Music supplied me with a couple of Adam Audio nearfield monitors (hilariously sold as single speakers).
 Wow!
 They are certainly a step up from the £5 Asda PC speakers I was using.

 If you are tempted to splash out on some nearfield monitors, whatever you do, please buy stands too.
 These are often supplied with monitor pairs as bundles.
 Do it.